sachinksalim/compiler/asgn1/README.md

                          ##   Assignment 1 -- Lexer  ##

-Inside the "asgn1" directory we have two folders named "src" and "tests".
+Inside the "asgn1" directory we have two folders named "src" and "test".

 The sample test files ( javascript files ) are inside the "test" directory.
 ( test1.js  test2.js  test3.js  test4.js  test5.js)